peperaj/JHU_Data_Project/CodeBook.md

 (optional) X or Y or Z: indicates which dimension the variable reading corresponds to (fields without an X, Y, or Z correspond to the magnitude measures
 		that calculate a Euclidean norm based on all 3 dimensional readings)

+testsubject: the subject - numbered 1 to 30 - from which measurements were taken

+activityname: activity being performed while measurements taken (WALKING , WALKING_UPSTAIRS
+, WALKING_DOWNSTAIRS
+, SITTING
+, STANDING
+, LAYING
+)

 tidydata.txt includes the following columns: